munificent/craftinginterpreters/book/hash-tables.md

 is being passed to this function and we no longer need the duplicate string, it's up to us to free it.

-Before we get to the new function we need to write, there's one more include:
+Before we get to the new function we need to write, there's one more include.

 ^code object-include-table (1 before, 1 after)